H-1B Visa Interview Questions Guide for 2025

 The H-1B Visa Interview Experience

-Whether you choose it or it is required, consular processing will necessitate traveling to a specific U.S. consulate or embassy.
-For first-time H-1B applicants, this is usually the consulate that is closest to the city in which you maintain a foreign residence (which is required for the H-1B).
-You should visit the U.S. embassy website to find your consulate and schedule an interview time.
+The H-1B visa interview typically takes place at a U.S. consulate or embassy outside of the United States.
+For first-time H-1B applicants, this is usually the consulate closest to the city in which you maintain a foreign residence (which is required for the H-1B).
+During the interview process, applicants can expect:

-Here is a list of the general documents that are required by all U.S. consulates and embassies during H-1B interviews.
-There may also be required supplementary items that are not listed here.
-To learn what these are, work with your immigration lawyer or visit the consulate’s website.
+Here is a list of the general documents that are required by all U.S. consulates and embassies during H-1B interviews:

 • A valid passport that will not expire before the end of your visa validation period